-A study published in the New England Journal of Medicine showed that a small group of elderly men (aged between 61 and 81) who were given injected GH treatment showed an increase in both muscle and bone mass ...AND reduced body fat at the same time.
+A study published in the New England Journal of Medicine showed that a small group of elderly men (ages 61-81) who were given injected GH treatment showed an increase in muscle and bone mass ... and reduced body fat at the same time.

 However, if done correctly, research has shown that naturally stimulating growth hormone can pay off with big dividends in a short period of time.

-In fact, one university study from Denmark found that a 9-week program designed to naturally stimulate GH release resulted in strength gains 300% over normal increases!
+In fact, one university study from Denmark found that a nine-week program designed to stimulate GH release naturally resulted in strength gains 300% over normal increases.

-Adding to that, men following the program increase arm strength by a whopping 37% compared with only 9% by the "control group" who only followed a "non-GH-stimulation" program.
+Men following the program increased arm strength by a whopping 37%, compared with only 9% by the control group who only followed a non-GH-stimulation program.

-And remember...these GH increases were activated NOT by injected hormone, but by completely natural means.
+And remember that these GH increases were activated not by injected hormone but by completely natural means.

 So to help you get started at mastering your own growth hormone factory, here are some of the key elements you need to apply to your workouts:

 Exercise intensity is key when it comes to activating a GH response in your body.
 You want your workouts to be rather fast and furious, keeping total workout time no greater than 60 minutes.
 After that, you start to see a rapid decline in hormone response in the body.